 This area is the spectacular playground of humpback, minke and orca as well as dolphins, otters and other critters roaming the depths below.
 Standing on the stern a humpback leapt out of the water and crashed down on its side.
 According to those shrieking around me, they rarely do this in these waters, preferring Hawaii for such shenanigans.

 Tip: bring spare batteries and an extra memory card for your camera.
-You’re going to need them in this wildlife wonderland.
+You’re going to need them in this hidden gems of wildlife wonderland.

 Day 4: Juneau